m-r-tanha/PreWave-code/README.md

                                    key=mohammad:6f1622263ad73405987b4340e1f88e0f3df51af8c46cc64c2d4a31cff5e05d92''')
 testAlerts = response_testAlerts.json()

+# Finding function if the word is in phrase
 def word_in(word, phrase):
     #print(word, "::::", phrase)
     word = word.lower() # to consider all type of word all charachter should be in lower